Gallbladder removal

 Stitches

 If you have small cuts, your surgeon may use stitches that dissolve on their own or glue to close your wounds.
 If your wounds are closed with non-dissolving stitches, a practice nurse will need to take these out after about seven to 10 days.
-Make an appointment at your GP surgery for this.
-Before you go home, ask which type of stitches you’ve had, and when they’ll need to be removed.

 Going home

-If you’ve had keyhole surgery as a day procedure, you’ll usually spend a few hours recovering and can then go home as soon as you feel ready.
+If you’ve had keyhole surgery as a day procedure for gallbladder removal, you’ll usually spend a few hours recovering and can then go home as soon as you feel ready.
 You’ll need to arrange for someone to drive you home.
-Try to have a friend or relative with you for the first 24 hours after your surgery.
+Try to have a friend or relative with you for the first 24 hours after your gallbladder surgery.
+You may feel a little tired or emotional after your operation.
+This is completely normal.

 Talk to your surgeon about when you’re likely to get back to your normal routine, and the long-term effects of gallbladder removal.
 Don’t do too much at once.
-It’s important to build up gradually and stick to a routine if you can.
+It’s important to build up gradually and to stick to a routine if you can.

 Driving